artmsilva/horizontal-overflow-fixer/README.md

 ### Screenshots
 The `screenshots/` directory contains 1280×800 PNGs ready for the listing image requirement.
 Capture fresh screenshots or update the placeholders whenever UI changes.

+## Host Permission Rationale
+The extension requests `<all_urls>` so it can run immediately on any page that unexpectedly exhibits horizontal overflow.
+Alternatives like `activeTab` or a tight host allowlist would force users to manually trigger the fix on every site or limit it to a few domains, defeating the goal of silently keeping all browsing scroll-clean.
+See `PERMISSION_JUSTIFICATION.md` for the explanation used in the Chrome Web Store submission.

 ## Agents
 See `AGENTS.md` for a short description of the responsibilities handled by the automated agents within this project.